 Higher Media Studies is a challenging course suitable for those who have achieved success in the subject at Nat 5 level.
 It may also be chosen by pupils new to Media, provided they satisfy entry requirements and have a genuine interest in film, media issues and current affairs.
 The course provides a good grounding for further study of film/media in the tertiary sector.
 Assessment is by way of extended written tasks and essays.
-Group discussion tasks run throughout the course and the Assignment involves group production of a film trailer.
+Group discussion tasks run throughout the course and the Assignment involves both practical and extended writing tasks.